rachelsprague/turtles.raych.com/tanks/plant-tank.md

 ## Notes & History

+This tank was originally set up for my first fish, **Villanelle**, an elephant ear betta who lived here from **September 2021 to October 2022**.
+After her passing, I kept the tank running for a while before eventually rescaping it into a **plant grow-out tank**.

 <!-- - Established: 2021
 - Water change schedule: 50% bi-weekly
 - This tank has been running for **4.5 years** and is home to multiple generations of guppies.
 I inherited it from the nephew of a friend who was leaving for college.
 The Anubias plant, gravel, heater, and guppies are all original to the setup.
 I have **never purchased a guppy**—every fish has been born here. -->